executium/trending-historical-cryptocurrency-news/README.md

 ```

 ## Trending News Statistics
 Statistics relating to the trending news catalog.
 The parameter `total_keywords_matched` can be much higher than total_articles_found as 100s of keywords can be matched to a single article.

+The `pending_marketdata_inclusion` is an indicator of how many articles are still yet to have market data assigned to them.
+There will be an arrears when it comes to process this data, as we must wait an hour for the `price_impact_3600s` to trigger.

 ```
 GET /api/v2/public/trending-news-statistics